luminus-framework/luminus/resources/md/routes.md

 ### Specifying Access Rules

-Let's take a look at how to create a rule to specify that restricted routes should only be accessible if the `:user` key is present in the session.
+Let's take a look at how to create a rule to specify that restricted routes should only be accessible if the `:identity` key is present in the session.

 First, we'll reference several Buddy namespaces in the `<app>.middleware` namespace.